-Dellor recently got banned from Twitch for having a meltdown and breaking a keyboard over his head.
-While it isn’t the first time he has broken his own property, because it involved physically hitting himself, his account was suspended.
+Dellor got banned from Twitch for having a meltdown and breaking a keyboard over his head.
+While it isn’t the first time he has broken his own property, his account was suspended because it involved physically hitting himself.

 Don’t Dox Other Streamers: No Sharing Private Information

 Streamers can be banned from invading the privacy of others.
 This includes sharing personal information or their property without their permission.
 It also includes filming them when they have asked you to stop.
 At TwitchCon 2019, Yuber walked up to a Twitch employee and started speaking to her.
-She asked to not be filmed, but he kept the camera focused on her, then ran away when he realized she worked for Twitch.
+She asked not to be filmed, but he kept the camera focused on her and then ran away when he realized she worked for Twitch.
 His account received a temporary ban.